|

 That Eliot should have been driven toward

 the drama was perhaps inevitable, given his theories about poetry.
-He wanted
+He wanted poetry to be “an escape from

-this appears to be more a rationalization of his own needs than an objective
+rationalization of his own needs than an objective account of things, for his

-account of things, for his own poetry is dominated by a subterranean
+own poetry is dominated by a subterranean romanticism that contradicts his

-romanticism that contradicts his theory.
-Perhaps bothered by this contradiction
+theory.
+Perhaps bothered by this contradiction and seeking better means of

-the more objective form of the drama.
+escaping himself, he naturally gravitated toward the more objective form of the

 In the drama, he also seemed better able to